-Robert D. Mathieu is the Vilas Distinguished Achievement Professor of Astronomy at the University of Wisconsin–Madison.
+Robert D. Mathieu is the Vilas Distinguished Achievement Professor of Astronomy at the University of Wisconsin–Madison and a Wisconsin Academy Fellow.
 His research involves the formation and evolution of stars and the dynamics of star clusters.
 He also leads the national Center for the Integration of Research, Teaching and Learning and is the director of the Wisconsin Center for Education Research.
 Past leadership roles include President of the WIYN Observatory and chair of the UW University Committee.
 He has been a Guggenheim Fellow and is a Fellow of the American Association for the Advancement of Science.

 Mathieu grew up with a love of the night sky and a fascination for how the universe works.
 His “discovery” one night of Jupiter’s Galilean moons set his path in life.
 Blessed to be the son of a millwright, he soon learned to build his own telescopes.
 He spent many nights using them to observe the sky and make measurements for national research initiatives.
 At Princeton University, the University of California – Berkeley, the Harvard-Smithsonian Center for Astrophysics and for nearly 30 years at UW, he and his students have discovered the youngest binary stars, described the flow of matter from protostellar disks onto these stars, measured the masses of brown dwarf stars, explored the dynamical interactions between binary stars that power the evolution of star clusters, and most recently defined new evolutionary pathways of the stars as they exchange mass or collide during these interactions.